Kent Connect to Support

 Carer’s allowance

-Council tax benefits
+Council tax discount

-• Receives the higher or middle rate of the Care Component of Disability Living Allowance (DLA) or receives Attendance Allowance
+• Receives the higher or middle rate of the Care Component of Disability Living Allowance (DLA) or Attendance Allowance

 • Is not your spouse or partner